kenji-mido/OSS_general_documents/CONTRIBUTING.md

 > [!WARNING]
 > Do not use public issues to report security vulnerabilities: contact us directly instead.

-If you think that you have identified a security vulnerability in Edge Virtualization Platform(EVP), please send us your report with as much context as possible via [our contact form](https://support.aitrios.sony-semicon.com/hc/en-us/requests/new).
+If you think that you have identified a security vulnerability in SensCord, please send us your report with as much context as possible via [our contact form](https://support.aitrios.sony-semicon.com/hc/en-us/requests/new).

 ## Contributing Code, Tests, and Documentation